by Joe Jamieson

 The new perspectives I got while I was in Ghana are what helped shape my current practise more than anything else.

-I’d wanted to do something clinical since I was a kid, that was always my dream.
+I’d wanted to do something clinical since I was a kid, and travelling had always been my dream.

-I liked the idea of midwifery because having done my research, I found that it was relatively autonomous.
-Sometimes, things need to be referred to, but on the whole, it’s just me, the mother, the baby and the family.
-That was one of the main reasons I wanted to do it, to begin with.
+I liked the idea of midwifery because, after doing my research, I found that it is relatively autonomous.
+Sometimes, things need to be referred to, but overall, it’s just me, the mother, the baby, and the family.
+That was one of the main reasons I wanted to do it.

-Anyway, I ended up doing a midwifery degree at Bournemouth University!
-The course was full on, but I knew it was going to be challenging before I started.
+Anyway, I ended up pursuing a midwifery degree at Bournemouth University!
+The course was full-on, but I knew it would be challenging before I started.

-People told me that studying midwifery meant I wasn’t going to have the same uni experience as everyone else.
-It was busy, but I managed to go out and have a great time.
+People told me that studying midwifery would not be the same as everyone else's university experience.
+Although it was busy, I managed to go out and have a great time.

-The course was 50% practice and 50% placement, which was equivalent to working full-time.
+The course was 50% practice and 50% placement, equivalent to working full-time.
 But it was so worth it.
-It got me to where I am today, and I couldn’t be happier in my job now.
+It helped me get to where I am today, and I couldn’t be happier in my job.

 I’m a bit of a home bird.
 Having lived down on the south coast my whole life.
 I didn’t want to move too far.
-I love the beach, going for long walks to get rid of stress… Bournemouth is great for that kind of thing.
+I love the beach, going for long walks to relieve stress… Bournemouth is great for that kind of thing.
 As a city for a student to live in, it was brilliant.
 I loved it.

-There was so much going on, and it was great for midwifery because there were quite a few different hospitals and even a birth centre.
+There was so much going on, which was great for midwifery because there were several different hospitals and a birth centre.

-The nightlife was brilliant and the shopping was good.
-The university itself has two campuses, one of which is huge with a great library, and everything else you’d need as a student.
-The lecturers were fantastic too.
+The nightlife was brilliant, and the shopping was good.
+The university has two campuses, one of which is huge with a great library and everything else you’d need as a student.
+The lecturers were fantastic, too.

-At the start of our third year, Bournemouth University put on an elective event for us.
-We can undertake our elective anywhere in the UK or anywhere in the world.
-The university recommended a few companies, and the most highly praised was Work the World.
+Bournemouth University organised an elective event at the start of our third year.
+We can take our elective anywhere in the UK or the world.
+The university recommended a few companies, the most highly praised of which was Work the World.

 We listened to presentations from students who had already travelled with Work the World.
-They talked about how they were looked after throughout the process.
-It seemed like the safest and most organised way to do it.
+They talked about how they were cared for throughout the process, which seemed like the safest and most organised way to do it.

-I also knew that going abroad—especially to a developing country—was going to offer a completely new perspective on midwifery.
+I also knew that studying abroad, especially in a developing country, would offer a new perspective on midwifery.

 I wanted to see how midwifery fit into a different culture and how somewhere so deprived of resources coped with meeting the needs of new babies and their mothers.

-Work the World offer such a wide range of destinations.
-We looked at all the destinations on the website, and they all sounded amazing in their own right.
-My friend Emma was set on visiting Africa, and we also saw a presentation of someone who had been to Ghana with Work the World, and it looked really cool.
-The flight to Ghana was also the shortest and the cheapest from England, which helped us make our decision.
+Work the World offers such a wide range of destinations.
+We looked at all the destinations on the website, and they all sounded terrific.
+My friend Emma was set on visiting Africa, and we also saw a presentation about someone who had been to Ghana with Work the World, which looked incredible.
+The flight to Ghana was also the shortest and cheapest flight from England, which helped us decide.

 MY TIME In Ghana